Last updated: Apr 3, 2022

 Yes, non-Muslim tourists are allowed to drink alcohol in Dubai.
 It is often only served after sunset (Iftar).
 Some restaurants may refuse to serve alcohol with Iftar.
 If they advertise “hops & grapes” or similar, then it means they serve alcohol.

 Beware that in the Emirate of Sharjah alcohol is prohibited for everyone all year round, even for non-Muslims.
+Here is our guide to UAE drinking rules.

 Visiting Dubai during Ramadan